aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_rejectincumbent.rst

 .. seealso::

     The procedure :aimms:func:`GMP::Instance::SetCallbackCandidate`.
-See Section 16.2 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__ for more details on how to install a candidate callback procedure.
+See :doc:`optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__ for more details on how to install a candidate callback procedure.